codecoolmark/human-or-ai/README.md

 ### Backend

-The backend is structure contained in the `at.codecool.humanorai` packaged.
-This packaged contains the following sub packages
+The backend is contained in the `at.codecool.humanorai` consisting of the following sub packages
-- `config` contains config classes (security, cors)
+- `config` contains the config classes (security, cors)
 - `controller` contains the controllers for all the endpoints
 - `model` contains all the model classes
 - `repositories` contains all the repositories